JMHeartley/dreamlo.js/README.md

 The format type of scores returned from the leaderboard can be specified using the following properties:
 Format            | Property
 ------------------| ------------
+Javascript Object | `dreamLo.ScoreFormat.Object`
 JSON              | `dreamlo.ScoreFormat.Json`
 XML               | `dreamlo.ScoreFormat.Xml`
 Pipe-delimited    | `dreamlo.ScoreFormat.Pipe`
 Quoted with comma | `dreamlo.ScoreFormat.Quote`

-Scores returned in these formats are nested within `dreamlo.leaderboard.entries`.
+`Object` returns an array of scores for `addScore` and `getScores`, and a single score object for `getScore`.
+The remainder of the formats return scores nested within `dreamlo.leaderboard.entries`.

 Scores returned have the same properties as the `score` object, plus an additional `date` property that contains the timestamp when the score was updated.